minetest-mods/mtg_i18n/README.md

 # Minetest Game Internationalization Mod
 MTG 5.2.2 (2020-05-17), License: MIT (code), CC 0 (translations)

-### The official Minetest Game translations added in Minetest 5.2.2 are buggy!
+### There are official Minetest Game translations since MT 5.0.0, you should consider using them.
+However, sometimes the official translations seem to be buggy, so if you want to you can of course still use this mod.

 ## Description
 A Minetest mod adding translations to the default game of Minetest.
 You just have to install the